peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Reduce(
         PeterO.Numbers.EContext ctx);

-Removes trailing zeros from this object's mantissa.
+Removes trailing zeros from this object's mantissa (significand).
 For example, 1.00 becomes 1.If this object's value is 0, changes the exponent to 0.

 <b>Parameters:</b>